qwertystop/MMBN-sim/README.txt

 Custom-screens redesigned by Maya Heyman (sister of David Heyman).
 Goal of redesign was to re-organize things to allow the HP box to overlap it without covering anything of note, since the original graphics were not designed for two players to share a screen.

-All other code by David Heyman.
+Remainder (most of the project) by David Heyman.